TheOddCell/tmpgentoo/README.md

-# tmparch
+# tmpgentoo
 Part of the tmplinux suite.
-Temporary Arch Linux.
+Temporary Gentoo.